-The data is clear that disparities in health stem from the lack of access to timely healthcare for people in certain demographics, and community members in Whatcom County identified timely access to health care as a health priority.
+The data is clear that disparities in health stem from the lack of access to timely healthcare for people in certain demographics, and community members in Walla Walla County identified timely access to health care as a health priority.
 We believe we can help fix this problem.
 As mentioned above, we have a robust non-discrimination policy where demographic characteristics like race and income are not considered when making the decision to admit a patient.
-Alpha Home Health will be able to provide increased access to home health care to this underserved population as its non-discrimination policies do not consider these demographic statuses.
-In addition, Alpha Home Health partners with community providers to meet the care needs of those underserved in Snohomish County, and they will do the same in Whatcom County.
+Columbia River Home Health will provide increased access to home health care to this underserved population as its non-discrimination policies do not consider these demographic statuses.